WeWork said to eye debt raise ahead of IPO

 "Some of these smaller locations do pose greater credit risk," he said.

-"It's hard to see it being around in 5-10 years in the same form," said one securitization investor.
-"That makes underwriting deals that are reliant on them as tenants pretty difficult."
+"It's hard to see it being around in five to 10 years in the same form," said one securitisation investor.
+"That makes underwriting deals that are reliant on them as tenants pretty difficult.